 A determination of quantity requires consideration of the relative abundance of the resource.
-(OAR 660-016-0000(3).
+(OAR 660-016-0000(3)).

-PROPOSED FINDING: The subject property is 77.98 acres in size.
+FINDING: The subject property is 77.98 acres in size.
 The Geologist's Report estimates the property contains a total of 1,509,381 cubic yards of aggregate resource.
 For comparison to the minimum quantity threshold at OAR 660-023-0180(3), cubic yards must be converted to tons: 1 cubic yard = 1.6 tons.
 The recoverable aggregate resource will be reduced by required 100' setbacks.
-The Applicant stated that the intent is to maintain a 100-foot setback from the north, south and east property line and a 50-foot setback from the northwest property line (the Porfily property).
-No setback (zero) is proposed along the west property line, the Woodward mining site.
+The Applicant stated that the intent is to maintain a 100-foot setback from the north, south and east property line and a 50-foot setback from the north, south and east property line and a 50-foot setback from the northwest property line (the Porfily property).
+No setback (zero) is proposed along the west property line, bordering the Woodward mining site.
 Even accounting for the setbacks, there will still be more than 1.5 million tons of recoverable aggregate resource.
 Based on the information provided by the Applicant, this is more than three (3) times the minimum quantity (500,000 tons east of the Willamette Valley) required to be considered significant under OAR 660-023-0180(3).
 The evidence in the record establishes that the Subject Property contains a quantity of aggregate resource that is "significant."